pmasae/pmasae.github.io/_pages/about.md

   - /about.html
 ---

 Hi there!
-I'm a Ph.D candidate blah blah
+I'm a forth year Ph.D candidate in Applied Economics at the University of Wisconsin -- Madison.

+My research is at the intersection of in development economics, financial inclusion, and technology adoption.

+I received my Bachelors degree in Economics at ITAM (Mexico City) and received a Dual Masters degree in Applied Economics and Public Policy at the University of Michigan -- Ann Arbor.